 There’s so much you don’t understand.
 Does a narcissist feel empathy?
 Do they know they’re hurting you?
 It seems like they feel no guilt at all, ever.
 Because everything is always “your fault.”
 Worse, you’ve likely bought all of the blame – hook, line, and sinker.

 It’s not you.
 Every vulnerable person involved with a narcissist feels the same way.
 Gaslighting sometimes works.
 You need to see the signs.
+Yes, dating a narcissist changes you.
 So, let’s dig into a narcissist’s lack of empathy, their inability to feel guilt – or even to know they’re hurting you.

 Why Does a Narcissist Lack Empathy?